Best On-Prem DAM Systems in 2026: A Practical Comparison

 1. Integration with Existing Storage

-A strong on-prem DAM should connect directly to NAS or file servers and index files in place, without forcing duplication or migration.
+A strong on-prem DAM solution should connect directly to NAS or file servers and index files in place, without moving files around and creating duplicates.

 2. Performance on Local Networks

-How quickly the system generates previews, handles multi-user access, and works with large image or video libraries over LAN.
+How quickly the system extracts metadata, generates previews, handles multi-user access, and works with large image or video libraries over LAN.

 3. Metadata & Search Flexibility